Free Stuff

 Needlework/Cross Stitch Charts

-We've been creating and uploading small (3" x 3") needlework charts of heraldic charges that can be downloaded or printed out and which you can then work yourself twenty-one years now.
+We've been creating and uploading small (3" x 3") needlework charts of heraldic charges that can be downloaded or printed out and which you can then work yourself for a full twenty-one years now.
 Along with each chart is the pattern information, the floss color descriptions and numbers.
 (Though there is no obligation to follow these color recommendations slavishly.
 You may prefer to select different tints or colors, as indeed sometimes our own needlework artist-in-residence has when working these charts.)

 After twenty-one years, though, it's time to hang up my artist's beret and take a rest from the work of creating these free charts for now.
 The past year's worth currently uploaded and found on this page will remain for now, but will gradually disappear one by one until they are no longer available for download on this website.
-(As noted below, you will still be able to purchase the complete set (252 charts!), but I'm taking my leave from creating a new free chart every month.)
+(As noted below, you will still be able to purchase the complete set (252 charts!), but I am taking my leave from creating a new free chart every month.)

 To view or download any of these charts, simply click on the hyperlinked name.